The Landscape of Computing Symmetric $n$-Variable Functions with $2n$ Cards: Existing Protocols

 For $n=2$, all eight functions can be classified into three classes, as shown in Table \ref{table2}.
 A four-card XOR protocol was developed by Mizuki and Sone \cite{mizuki09} in 2009, and a four-card AND protocol was developed by Mizuki et al. \cite{mizuki12} in 2012.

 A protocol is called \textit{committed-format} if the output is encoded in the same format as the inputs.
-While committed-format is a desirable property (so that the output can be used as the input in other protocols), it has been proved \cite{koch} that there is no four-card committed-format AND protocol with a guaranteed finite number of shuffles, so the protocol of Mizuki et al. \cite{mizuki12} is the optimal one in this sense.
+While committed-format is a desirable property (so that the output can be used as the input in other protocols), it has been proved \cite{koch} that there is no four-card committed-format AND protocol with a guaranteed finite number of shuffles\footnote{The number of shuffles is defined to be the number of times we perform shuffling operations described in Section \ref{shuf}}, so the protocol of Mizuki et al. \cite{mizuki12} is the optimal one in this sense.